JockLawrie/GLMpoc.jl/README.md

 This repo contains a proof-of-concept for fitting GLMs with multiple parameters that each depend on covariates.

-For a given model, each parameter depends on its own set of covariates.
+For a given model, each parameter of the response distribution depends on its own set of covariates.
 The sets of covariates may or may not overlap; they can be the same too.

 The test cases include: